jenmoutenot/HeapManagement/README.md

 - Memory blocks that are manually built and are randomly sized, built using Java programming
 - Implicit heap manager: determines what parts of the memory are garbage, aka no longer accessible

-We will be using regular Heap Memory
+We will be using regular Heap Memory:
 From research: The heap is memory set aside for dynamic allocation.
 You can allocate a block and free it  at any time.
 This makes it much more complex to keep track of which parts of the heap are allocated or free at any given time; there are many custom heap allocators available to tune heap performance for different usage patterns.